mdjmplugin/mobile-dj-manager/readme.txt

 **New**
 * Client metabox has had a facelift
+* Event Details metabox has had a facelift
 * Event transactions metabox has had a facelift
+* Client list is searchable on event screen
 * Checking the deposit or balance paid checkboxes on the events screen now creates transactions for the remaining amounts
 * Checking the balance paid checkbox auto sets the deposit to the paid status
 * Manual event payments from the events screen now determine if the deposit and/or balance for the event is paid and mark as appropriate